dvdmtw98/notes/My Vault/Cloud Service Providers/Azure/Azure Storage Account/Blob Storage Security.md

 ### Data in Transit

-Data in motion is protected using Transport Level Security (TLS) which is enabled when using [HTTPS Protocol](../../../Information%20Security/Web%20App%20Exploitation/HTTPS%20Protocol.md)
+Data in motion is protected using Transport Level Security (TLS) which is enabled when using [HTTP(S) Protocol](../../../Information%20Security/Web%20App%20Exploitation/HTTP(S)%20Protocol.md)
 There is CORS support build into [Azure Blob Storage](Azure%20Blob%20Storage.md) as well so that we can lock down the access to resources from different domains

 ### Access Control